 Now that you know that you're a long-term investor and you know which fund types work best for long-term investing, the following lists the 10 best Vanguard funds to buy and hold for the long term, in no particular order.

-1. Vanguard Total Stock Market Index (VTSMX): Vanguard's VTSMX is the largest mutual fund in the world for two primary reasons: It's a diversified stock index fund and its expenses are extremely low.
+Vanguard's VTSAX is the largest mutual fund in the world for two primary reasons: It's a diversified stock index fund, and its expenses are extremely low.
 The portfolio provides exposure to the entire U.S. stock market, which includes small-, mid-, and large-cap stocks.
 This includes over 3,500 securities.
-The expenses are only 0.15 percent, or $15 for every $10,000 invested, and the minimum initial investment is $3,000.
+The expenses are only 0.04%, or $4 for every $10,000 invested, and the minimum initial investment is $3,000 for Admiral Shares.

-2. Vanguard 500 Index (VFINX): This index fund tracks the S&P 500 index, which means it holds about 500 of the largest U.S. stocks.
-So, with VFINX shareholders will get exposure to stocks like Apple (AAPL), Facebook (FB), Amazon (AMZN), and Alphabet (GOOG, GOOGL), the parent company of Google.
-VFINX is a smart choice for investors who want to build their own portfolio that includes other stock funds, such as small-, and mid-cap funds.
-The expense ratio for VFINX is 0.15 percent and the minimum initial investment is $3,000.
+This index fund tracks the S&P 500 index, which means it holds about 500 of the largest U.S. stocks.
+So, VFIAX shareholders will get exposure to stocks like Apple (AAPL), Facebook (FB), Amazon (AMZN), and Alphabet (GOOG, GOOGL), the parent company of Google.
+VFIAX is a smart choice for investors who want to build their own portfolio that includes other stock funds, such as small-, and mid-cap funds.
+The expense ratio for VFIAX is 0.04%, and the minimum initial investment is $3,000.

-3. Vanguard Total Bond Market Index (VBMFX): Although long-term investing is often associated with stocks, most investors will need to have a portion of their portfolios invested in bonds and VBMFX is a smart choice for the same reason as most other index funds: they are well-diversified, low-cost investments.
-The VBMFX portfolio tracks the Bloomberg Barclays Aggregate U.S. Bond Index, which consists of more than 8,000 U.S. bond securities.
-The expense ratio for VBMFX is 0.15 percent and the minimum initial investment is $3,000.
+Although long-term investing is often associated with stocks, most investors will need to have a portion of their portfolios invested in bonds, and VBTLX is a smart choice for the same reason as most other index funds: they are well-diversified low-cost investments.
+The VBTLX portfolio consists of more than 9,000 U.S. government and corporate bonds.
+The expense ratio for VBTLX is 0.05%, and the minimum initial investment is $3,000.

-To build a complete portfolio of long-term investments, most investors will include international stock funds and VGTSX is one of the best Vanguard funds to do this.
-VGTSX tracks an index that includes over 6,000 non-U.S. stocks and includes both developed markets (i.e. Europe and Japan), and emerging markets (i.e. China, India, and Brazil).
-So, for a low expense ratio of just 0.18 percent, shareholders can gain exposure to the entire stock market outside the U.S. The minimum initial investment is $3,000.
+To build a complete portfolio of long-term investments, most investors will include international stock funds and VTIAX is one of the best Vanguard funds to do this.
+VTIAX tracks an index that includes over 6,000 non-U.S. stocks and includes both developed markets (i.e., Europe and Japan), and emerging markets (i.e., China, India, and Brazil).
+So, for a low expense ratio of just 0.11%, shareholders can gain exposure to the entire stock market outside the U.S. The minimum initial investment is $3,000.

-Investors willing to take more risk for the chance of getting higher returns than the broad market indices, such as the S&P 500, can take a look at VIGRX.
+Investors willing to take more risk for the chance of getting higher returns than the broad market indices, such as the S&P 500, can take a look at VIGAX.
 This index fund holds large-cap growth stocks, which have historically outperformed the S&P 500, especially for periods of 10 years or more.
-Expenses for VIGRX are 0.18 percent and the minimum initial investment is $3,000.
+Expenses for VIGAX are 0.05%, and the minimum initial investment is $3,000.

 Vanguard has a small but outstanding selection of balanced funds, which are mutual funds or ETFs that invest in a combination of stocks and bonds.
-VBINX has a moderate (medium risk) allocation of about 60 percent stocks and 40 percent bonds.
-The stock portion invests in a total stock index and the bond portion invests in a total bond index.
-The expenses are 0.19 percent and the minimum initial investment is $3,000.
+VBINX has a moderate (medium risk) allocation of about 60% stocks and 40% bonds.
+The stock portion invests in a total stock index, and the bond portion invests in a total bond index.
+The expenses are 0.07%, and the minimum initial investment is $3,000.

-There are several Vanguard Target Retirement Funds to choose from and some investors are wise to consider this unique investment type.
+There are several Vanguard Target Retirement Funds to choose from, and some investors are wise to consider this unique investment type.
 As the name suggests, target retirement funds have an investment strategy geared for the target retirement year specific to the fund.
-For example, Vanguard Target Retirement 2040 (VFORX) has an asset allocation of approximately 85 percent stocks and 15 percent bonds, which is appropriate for an investor retiring near the year 2040.
+For example, Vanguard Target Retirement 2040 (VFORX) has an asset allocation of approximately 85% stocks and 15% bonds, which is appropriate for an investor retiring near the year 2040.